dergigi/dergigi.github.io/bitcoin/resources.md

 - [Bitcoin Doesn't Waste Electricity][no-waste] by Beautyon
 - [Nothing is Cheaper than Proof of Work][pow-cheapest] by Paul Sztorc

-Shameless plug: I wrote about how I changed my view on proof of work in [Bitcoin's Energy Consumption: A shift in perspective][energy-consumption].
+I wrote about how I changed my view on proof of work in [Bitcoin's Energy Consumption: A shift in perspective][energy-consumption].

 [energy-consumption]: {% post_url /bitcoin/2018-06-10-bitcoin-s-energy-consumption %}